Sakura Kinomoto: Relationships

-Sakura's relationship with Syaoran highly stands out within other love interests in Clamp's works because the manga is aimed towards a younger demographic in contrast to darker stories.
+Sakura's relationship with Syaoran highly stands out among other love interests in Clamp's works because the manga is aimed towards a younger demographic in contrast to darker stories.
 Writer Kiyoshi Saiga comments that the focus on multiple types of relationships is Clamp's signature style of writing and Cardcaptor Sakura heavily focuses on these ideas rather than the search for magic cards.
-The handling of unconditional love is early portrayed through Tomoyo who is in love with Sakura but, as she can tell Sakura does not share such feelings, her dream is that Sakura meets the person she lives and thus she can achieve happiness.
+The handling of unconditional love is portrayed early through Tomoyo, who is in love with Sakura, but, as she can tell, Sakura does not share such feelings.
+Her dream is that Sakura meets the person she loves and thus can achieve happiness.
 Saiga further comments that Sakura is an audience surrogate as across the narrative, both the reader and Sakura mature and explore the concept what is the love they seek.
 Still, Sakura also stands out within magical girls as, rather than changing like other superheroes, Sakura's optimistic feelings remain the same in the manga.

-In an October 2000 interview, Nanase Ohkawa called Sakura a pansexual person with an "open mind towards different family structures, different kinds of love, and different perspectives from society," adding that if Syaoran had been a girl, and the age gap had been the same, she would have fell in love with Syaoran all the same.
-In the same interview she said that Sakura loves Tomoyo but not the same way she feels about Syaoran.
 In November 2016, Ohkawa added that Sakura is someone who believes that "those around her will be there to catch her."

+During a CLAMP Twitter Space discussion in April 2024, Nanase Ohkawa indirectly revealed that Sakura will one day marry Syaoran, but expressed doubts at the time about their wedding ever being shown, expressing the view that "it’d be best for everyone to imagine Sakura and Syaoran’s wedding in their own hearts," but did not rule out the story continuing at some point after Clear Card.

 Abilities

 The Clow Book is a book containing a collection of mysterious and powerful magic cards titled "Clow Cards", originally owned by Clow Reed.
 It eventually becomes the Sakura Book.
 Sakura's main weapon, The Sealing Staff, grants her access to all of her abilities.
 It is capable of sealing ghostly spirits into special magic cards, which she can use again at will.
 The Staff also serves as a conduit for her abilities, changing shape as necessary depending on the skill.
 When not in use, the staff is a small pendant she wears around her neck.
 Despite her variety and massive strengths, Sakura still has limited control over the Sakura/Clear Cards, and cannot use them to their fullest extent; using the stronger cards can exhaust her quickly, and are often too dangerous for her to control safely.
-In addition, without her cards, or even her staff, Sakura has lacks physical or magical abilities, not even having basic self-defense techniques.
+In addition, without her cards, or even her staff, Sakura lacks physical or magical abilities, not even having basic self-defense techniques.